 Children aren’t always equipped to understand the implications of what they are doing or saying online.
 It’s important to have a conversation with them about what’s appropriate.
 They need to know they should never use social media to embarrass or hurt someone else.

 I say to kids that if their parents would be embarrassed to read or see something they posted online, then they shouldn’t put it out there.
 Kids think what they text or post is only out there for a minute and disappears, but it doesn’t always.

 I recommend to parents to find good resources on this topic and read up on how to best be proactive with their children.
-I am reading a book right now called Queen Bees and Wannabes by Rosalind Wiseman.
+I highly recommend the book Raising Teens in the 21st Century by James Wellborn, PhD.
+Parents can order it from his website drjameswellborn.com.
+I am also reading a book right now called Queen Bees and Wannabes by Rosalind Wiseman.
 It’s interesting to me that the author has to keep revising the book because things like social media are changing the game so fast.
-Other good books are Raising Boys & Girls, Wild Things-the art of nurturing boys, and Intentional Parenting all by Sissy Goff, David Thomas, Stephen James and Melissa Trevanthan.
+Other good books are Raising Boys & Girls, Wild Things: The Art of Nurturing Boys, and Intentional Parenting, all by Sissy Goff, David Thomas, Stephen James and Melissa Trevanthan.

 Worth the wait

 I recommend that parents teach children they have to earn their screen time.
 They have to get their work done first, and then they can play on the iPad.